TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 ### Identifying what functions we need

 First of all, we need functions related to io operations.\
-Sadly because I have been writing the code following my instincts, many many different stdout methods are used, andwe kinda need lots of functions.\
+Sadly because I have been writing the code following my instincts, many many different stdout methods are used, and we kinda need lots of functions.\
 Such as `putchar`, `fputs`, `puts`, `printf`, and `fgets`.

 These can be achieved using syscall 0 and syscall 1, which is `write` and `read`, into and out of `stdout` and `stdin`.